How to use narrative structures to identify a plot and tell a story

 What Does It Matter Anyway?

-Most people use the terms plot and story interchangeable, you may even be guilty of it yourself.
+Most people use the terms plot and story interchangeably, you may even be guilty of it yourself.
 But once you understand the difference between a plot and a story, it will help you be able to identify the strengths and weaknesses of each within a film and how that impacted the experience of viewing that film and the audience’s emotional connection to it.

 Being able to identify the plot of a film, as opposed to the raw details that compose its story, also brings you one step closer to being able to identify the narrative structure of the plot and how the narrative relates to a film’s genre, and what expectation you may have for a film before you even watch it.